moinizzle/PiePalette/README.md

+# About
+  Utilizes k-means clustering algorithm to do image segmentation.
+  K-means algorithm is an unsupervised learning technique where given data is sorted into k clusters.
+  Compresses image and constructs a colour palette from the given image.
+Colour is stored as RGB values and pie chart is constructed based on on the instances of the colour.
 # Examples
 | Original Image        | Processed Image           | RGB Instances  |
 | --------------------  | ------------------------- | ---------------|
 ![apple](images/apple.jpg) | ![](examples/apple/60860f6b29b04b9abdc80943987291c7.png) | ![](examples/apple/ac869790dc514e7bb6830fba743e4162.png) |